Last updated on April 7th, 2023 at 04:54 am

 Regardless of your preferred climbing style – trad, sport, bouldering, even top roping – there are few things better than working your way up a beautiful rock face.
 Whether it is a trip to the local crag, or you are wandering further afield in pursuit of a bigger adventure, a day on the rocks always feels like an achievement compared to a low-effort, low-reward trip to the gym.

 You probably already know that outdoor shoes are a whole different ball game from indoor climbing shoes.
-Sure, some shoes can hold their own both indoor and outdoor, but if we want the optimal performance, we have different requirements that we look for in outdoor climbing shoes.
+Sure, some shoes can hold their own both indoors and outdoor, but if we want optimal performance, we have different requirements that we look for in outdoor climbing shoes.

 So what do we look for in a good pair of outdoor climbing shoes?

 As it always is with climbing, the right shoe for the job will ultimately come down to what you are standing on.
 For outdoor climbing, if you really want to find that perfect shoe, you will want to consider the type of rock and how steep the climbing is.

 It’s worth remembering that different types of rock offer varying levels of friction and formation shapes, demanding different qualities from your shoes.
 At the most basic level, rock can be grouped into three different categories, Igneous (formed by lava/magma cooling), Sedimentary (small particles that have bonded over time), and Metamorphic (rocks that have been transformed by heat or pressure).
 Within these groups, there are thousands of different types of rock, ranging from soft and crumbly to hard and sharp.

 If you are working a vertical route on hard Igneous rock (granite) or a sharp Metamorphic (like slate) you are going to want a stiff shoe that will allow you to laser in on the small and sharp features and apply pressure on a small surface area to propel yourself up.